De mooiste plekken in Yellowstone

 West Thumb Geyser Basin

-Near Canyon Village is the West Thumb Geyser Basin.
-If you enter the park via the southern entrance (from Grand Teton), this will probably be the first geyser basin you visit.
-It is a small basin, with a path that goes all the way around.
-In addition to many-colored springs, there are a couple of geysers.
-Some of them are part of Yellowstone Lake, which is an amazing sight.
+Near Canyon Village you’ll find the West Thumb Geyser Basin.
+If you enter the park through the southern entrance (coming from Grand Teton), this will probably be the first geyser basin you encounter.
+That’s how it was for me, and I was immediately impressed!
+It’s a compact area, with a trail that loops all the way around.
+In addition to the many colorful springs, there are also a few geysers, and some of which sit partly in Yellowstone Lake, which makes for a truly unique sight.

 Old Faithful